BombShellReaper/Palworld-Linux-Server/README.md

     sed -i 's/RESTAPIEnabled=False/RESTAPIEnabled=True/' "$CONFIG"

 > [!Important]
-> `AdminPassword` and `RESTAPIEnabled=True` are required for the stop script/update checker to work.
-Without them, graceful shutdown fails silently and falls back to `SIGKILL`.
+> `AdminPassword` and `RESTAPIEnabled=True` are required for the stop script/update checker.
+Left at defaults, the graceful shutdown fails silently and falls back to `SIGKILL`.

+Everything else - `ExpRate`, `DeathPenalty`, `ServerPlayerMaxNum`, etc. - stays at PocketPair's current defaults, ready to tune the same way.

-**Verify the API works:**
+**Verify the API is reachable:**

     curl -s -u admin:YOUR_ADMIN_PASSWORD http://127.0.0.1:8212/v1/api/info